AymericBethencourt/td-esgi/README.md

 ### Exercice 1 : Hello world

-1- In remix, create an **HelloWorld.sol** smart contract that simply returns the string "Hello ESGI"
+1- In remix, create an **HelloWorld.sol** smart contract with a **speak** function that simply returns the string "Hello ESGI"

-2- Create another contract **HelloWorldTest.sol** that will test the output of the **HelloWorld.sol** contract.
-Check how to write unit tests on https://remix-ide.readthedocs.io/en/latest/unittesting.html
+2- Create another contract **HelloWorld_test.sol** that will test the output of the **HelloWorld.sol** contract.
+Check how to write unit tests in Remix on https://remix-ide.readthedocs.io/en/latest/unittesting.html

-3- Deploy the contract on a testnet.
+3- Deploy the contract on the Javascript VM.
+Call the speak function.

+4- Deploy the contract on the Ropsten test network using Metamask (select Injected web3 in Remix).
+You will need to hold a Ether balance in Ropsten to deploy.
+To get test Ethers, use https://faucet.ropsten.be/

 ### Exercice 2 : Simple Storage